Looking for the best things to do in New York City in the fall? You’ve come to the right place!

 Folks from all over flood the East River Park Amphitheater with their pups dressed in ridiculously cute costumes creating one of the best fall activities in NYC.

 Since moving to NYC I learned New Yorkers don’t mess around when it comes to their dogs, so why would Halloween be any different?
 Especially when there are awards at stake!

-Whether you own a dog or not, this NYC fall activity is so stinking precious and you are guaranteed to melt into a puddle from all the cuteness.
+Whether you own a dog or not, this New York City fall activity is so stinking precious you are guaranteed to melt into a puddle from all the cuteness.

 Hear me out on this one.
-I know some folks might consider the mention of a cemetery as one of the best things to do in New York City during the fall creepy, but it’s true.
+I know some folks might consider the mention of a cemetery creepy. but trust me.
+Visiting Green-Wood Cemetery is one of the best things to do in New York City in the fall, it’s so peaceful.

-Green-Wood Cemetery has a plethora of NYC fall events to choose from.
-You can take tours of the cemetery (after dark), a Crime and Catastrophe trolley tour or enjoy music and entertainment all while relishing in the ambiance of this NYC cemetery.
+Not to mention, Green-Wood Cemetery has a plethora of NYC fall events to choose from.
+You can take tours of the cemetery (after dark), participate a Crime and Catastrophe trolley tour or enjoy live music and entertainment.

 Oh, and I should mention a fascinating 25-year creative installation located at the cemetery.
 The installation, called Here Lie the Secrets of the Visitors of Green-Wood Cemetery, is a grave designed specifically for secrets.
 Visitors can write their most intimate secrets on a sheet of paper and finally lay them to rest.